 One of our goals for Grassracks was to make a mounting system that was easy to install, strong, and adjustable, so we designed a new one.
-When we were finished designing, we not only had a system that met our 3 goals but we had a system that was modular, adjustable, and incredibly low profile.
+When we were finished designing, we not only had a system that met our 3 goals but we had a new modular, adjustable, and incredibly low profile means of mounting that could be used with nearly all of our products.

 Step 2: With a pencil or screw, mark where you would like to install the Mounting bar.
 Using your phone or a level, make sure these points are level.